Large Second-Order Josephson Effect in Planar Superconductor-Semiconductor Junctions: List of Results

 \section{List of Results}

 In our experiments, we find Josephson junctions with an unusually large second harmonic in planar junctions based on an InAs quantum well.
-The large $\sin (2 \varphi)$ term is not related to a cancellation of the first-order term.
 We find confirmation of this in several measurements.
 First, we observe that the superconducting quantum interference devices (SQUIDs) made of two planar InAs junctions exhibit extra kinks in the flux modulation.
 The shape of the SQUID characteristics evolves with junction asymmetry, which can be explained by a simple two-component CPR model.
 Second, single planar junction supercurrent diffraction patterns show kinks near half-quantum of applied flux.
 Finally, half-integer Shapiro steps are also observed.
+In our single junction measurements, the observation of the large $\sin (2 \varphi)$ term is not related to a cancellation of the first-order term, e.g. at the 0-$\pi$ transition.

 The amplitude of the second harmonic from several of these measurements is found to be around 0.4 of the first harmonic.
-Because of long mean free path on the order of the junction length and high interface transparency, it is not surprising if the CPR is highly skewed and thus can have higher-order terms.
+The sign of the second harmonic is determined to be negative from the model that includes the loop inductance (see supplementary information).
+Negative sign is expected upon decomposition of a skewed sinusoidal function into Fourier components.
+Because of the long mean free path on the order of the junction length and high interface transparency, it is not surprising if the CPR has higher-order terms.
 However, a skewed function should contain all sinusoidal harmonics, including those higher than two.
 We do not observe an apparent third-order or higher-order terms, which is surprising and requires further studies.